 The side effects of temporomandibular joint disorder flare up when the nerves, ligaments, and muscles surrounding the joints become irritated and inflamed.
 Pain is typically caused when one or both TMJs experience disc slippage, associated muscle spasms, or trauma.

 A common cause of TMJ pain is subconscious teeth grinding, which is a condition known as bruxism.
 Untreated, bruxism leads to dental wear and breakage, particularly of molars.
 This then affects the patient’s bite, which further contributes to TMJ disorder.
 It’s a vicious cycle of deterioration and pain.

-Symptoms of TMJ vary based on a patient’s level of stress and biological damage; they include but aren’t limited to:
+Symptoms vary based on a patient’s level of stress and biological damage; they include but aren’t limited to:

 A TMJ specialist, oral surgeon, or general dentist trained in TMJ therapies can diagnose and treat the underlying cause of these symptoms.

 After identifying the root of your TMJ disorder, our TMJ specialist or dentist will review treatment options with you and help you determine the best course of action.

 Fortunately, TMJ disorders are treatable and our dentists in Alpharetta provide treatment for TMJ and jaw pain disorders.